uptoratlen/gsArchivPDFDownloader/README.md

 | filenamepattern_fromserver      | string   | That is the file we get after we click on the "alle" button in "blätterkatalog"                              |    v0.1    |
 | filenamepattern_fromserverwhiledl      | string   | That is the file we get while thwe file is downloaded |   v0.8   |

-Basic idea: The filename pattern is read from file and than the strings "\<ausgabe\>" and "\<jahr\>" are replaced by the current proceeded values.
+Basic idea: The filename pattern is read from a file and then the strings "\<ausgabe\>" and "\<jahr\>" are replaced by the current proceeded values.

 So you do not like the naming of the files?
 You want to honor GS?
 You need a file name like: "Tolle GameStar Nr. aus dem Jahr 1997 mit Ausgabe 9.pdf" than alter the "filenamepattern_intarget" to ```"filenamepattern_intarget": "Tolle GameStar Nr. aus dem Jahr <jahr> mit Ausgabe <ausgabe>.pdf"``` or simpler you want a filename like "GameStar 1997-9.pdf" than use "filenamepattern_intarget" to ```"filenamepattern_intarget": "GameStar <jahr>-<ausgabe>.pdf"```

 I found out during the creation of v0.2 that the server changed the naming.
 They moved from "GameStar_Nr._9_1997.pdf" to "GameStar Nr.
 9_1997".
 Mind the small change in use of the "\_"
 To overcome this small but maybe annoying thing (maybe "they" did not like my downloader, or it was Shodan, GLaDOS...), I added also here a way to get the right URL.
 As mentioned in the start and end, if "they" change fundamental things, upsi....it will not work anymore.
-With that we could try a small fix.
+With that, we could try a small fix.

-In April 2022 a new file download name is introduced (or seen).
-While downloading a differnet name is seen.
-Not sure why or what caused this, but at least the  <filenamepattern_fromserverwhiledl> is a option to get arround this.
+In April 2022, a new file download name is introduced (or seen).
+While downloading a different name is seen.
+Not sure why or what caused this, but at least the <filenamepattern_fromserverwhiledl> is an option to get around this.

 ### skip_editions in gs.json
 | Name          | value allowed        | Remark|